GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Rusher
 - tries to get close to use his deadly shotgun
 - ignores grenades and stinger hives
-- elites will throw a flashbang grenade when getting close
+- elites will throw a flashbang grenade when getting close, which can potentially blind them and other nearby enemies
 - has the lowest amount of HP of all archetypes

 #### Sniper